The Price of Privacy in Untrusted Recommendation Engines: Local-DP in the Information-Scarce Regime: Lower Bounds

-Before deriving tighter lower bounds under local-DP, we first consider a related problem that demonstrates the effect of per-user constraints (as opposed to average constraints) on the mutual information.
-We consider the same item-class learning problem as before with $w=1$ (i.e., each user has access to one rating), but instead of a privacy constraint, we consider a `per-user bandwidth' constraint, wherein each user can communicate only \emph{a single bit} to the learning algorithm.
+To demonstrate the use of Lemma \ref{lemma:Ibnd}, we first consider a related problem that demonstrates the effect of per-user constraints (as opposed to average constraints) on the mutual information.
+We consider the same item-class learning problem as before with $w=1$ (i.e., each user has access to a single rating), but instead of a privacy constraint, we consider a `per-user bandwidth' constraint, wherein each user can communicate only \emph{a single bit} to the learning algorithm.

-This demonstrates an interesting change in the sample complexity of learning with per-user communications constraints (maximum bandwidth in this section, and privacy in next section) versus average-user constraints (mutual information bound or average bandwidth).
-In the former case as we will show, the sample complexity is $\Theta(N^2)$.
-In the latter case, the sample complexity with $1$-bit average bandwidth constraint is $O\left(N\log^2 N\right)$.
-Indeed, assume $w=1$, and let users reveal their private data $(I,Z)$ with probability $1/\log(N)$ and otherwise return a blank symbol.
-Then the average information released per user is $O(1)$, and by a coupon collector argument the original sequence $Z_1^N$ is indeed retrieved after $O(N\log^2N)$ queries.

 \begin{theorem} Suppose $w=1$, with $(I,Z)$ drawn i.i.d uniformly over $[N]\times\{0,1\}$.
 Then for any $1$-bit sketch derived from $(I,Z)$, it holds that: $\mut(\bZ,S) = O\left(\frac{1}{N}\right),$ and consequently, there exists a constant $c>0$ such that any cluster learning algorithm using queries with $1$-bit responses is unreliable if the number of users satisfies $U < cN^2.$ \end{theorem}